likicv/usysml-test-cases/README.md

 # Background

-SysML v2 is the next generation of the OMG Systems Modeling Language (SysML), currently under development.
+SysML v2 is the next generation of the OMG Systems Modeling Language (SysML) currently under development.
 The objective of SysML v2 to enable more effective model-based systems engineering (MBSE).
-The uSysML (‘micro SysML’) project is developing test cases relevant for the implementation of the SysML v2 specification.
-The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would assist in the clarification or strengthening of the SysML v2 specification.
-**The uSysML project aims to generate specific test cases, associated discussion, and possibly raise any issues for consideration.**
+The uSysML (‘micro SysML’) project aims develop test cases relevant for the implementation of the SysML v2 specification.
+The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (2) to generate input that would help to clarify or strengthen the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and potentially raise any issues for consideration.**

 To view the test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).